Applications for our 2020 Summer Organizing Fellowship are now open! Apply by March 8th!

 The application form can be found at the bottom of this page.
 Submission of this form is the entirety of the application and takes between 20-30 minutes.
 You do not need to provide a resume or cover letter.
 You may be asked for a phone interview.

-- Deadline for accepted Final Applicants to confirm participation: Friday 12/07
+● Deadline for accepted applicants to confirm participation: Friday, March 20th

 Is the Divest Ed Fellowship a job?
 Will I be paid?